lawlist/countdown-timer/README.md

+**ATTRIBUTE**:  The `countdown-read` function was initially written by @Dan on https://emacs.stackexchange.com/a/3592/2287 and thereafter slightly revised by
+@lawlist.

 This repository contains an example of a countdown timer that sets a *different* `package-user-dir` and loads a corresponding user customization file depending upon which choice a user makes when Emacs starts.
 The user is presented with a